 Individual volunteer guidelines

-- Whilst visitors are always welcome, our structured programme caters for volunteers wishing to spend a minimum of 1 day to an extended stay.
+- Whilst visitors are always welcome, our structured programme caters for volunteers wishing to spend 1 day to many months.

 - We request that when you contact by email you include a brief statement outlining your expectations.